Xilinx/XRT/src/runtime_src/doc/toc/xrt_kernel_executions.rst

 **Host Code Consideration**

-To execute the kernel in parallel fashion, the host code should be able to fill the input queue with multiple execution requests well ahead to take the advantage of pipelined nature of the kernel.
+To execute the kernel in pipelined fashion, the host code should be able to fill the input queue with multiple execution requests well ahead to take the advantage of pipelined nature of the kernel.
 For example, considering OpenCL host code, it should use out-of-order command queue for multiple kernel execution requests.
 The host code should also use API ``clEnqueueMigrateMemObjects`` to explicitly migrate the buffer before the kernel execution.

 Note regarding the User-managed kernels